 ALS Society partnering with Donate a Car Canada to receive your gift

-In August 2017, Donate a Car Canada is processing 37 new vehicle donations on behalf of ALS-affected donors.
+In August 2017, Donate a Car Canada is processing 37 new donations on behalf of ALS-affected donors.

 How does a vehicle donation work?
 Will it cost anything?